U.S. dollar, yen rise after Trump's positive COVID test

 “But until we get clarity, the safe havens will continue to surge,” he added.

-Currencies seen as riskier bets fell across the board, with a fall in oil prices also pressuring the commodities-exposed Russian rouble RUB=, South African rand ZAR= and Australian dollar AUD=D3.
+Currencies seen as riskier bets fell across the board, with a fall in oil prices also pressuring the commodities-exposed Russian rouble, South African rand and Australian dollar.

 Data showing slowing U.S. employment had marginal FX impact, but it underscored the challenges the economy faced as it tries to emerge out of the recession.